 You can see where the bleach has already dried on the wood, and where it is still wet.

-After bleaching the areas of the wood that still had “red tones,” I sanded a little more, and then I was officially done!
+After bleaching the areas of the wood that still had “red tones,” I sanded a little more, and then I was almost done!

 Well there you have it; a total furniture transformation.